kunal1244/kunal1244/README.md

 <h3> About Me </h3>

 - Full-Stack Developer, always looking for opportunities to build impactful and open-sourced software .
-- Studying Mathematics and Computer Science at Indian Institue of Technology (IIT) Kharagpur.
+- Studying Mathematics and Computer Science at Indian Institute of Technology (IIT) Kharagpur.
 - Learning more about Computer Networking, System Scalability and Cloud Architecture.
 - Sports Geek, Hiphop Head, avid Sporcler, and on-and-off blogger.